Unity-Technologies/com.unity.multiplayer.docs/docs/terms-concepts/distributed-authority.md

 Using a distributed authority topology is typically not suitable for high-performance competitive games that require an accurate predictive motion model.
 The distributed authority model successfully addresses a lot of visual and input-related issues, but does have some limitations:

 * Since authority and ownership of objects is distributed across clients, there's typically no single physics simulation governing the interaction of all objects.
 This can require approaching physics-related gameplay differently compared to a traditional client-server context.
-* Depending on the platform and overall design of your product, client-side cheating and hacking can become less complicated for bad actors since there's no single authority.
+* Depending on the platform and overall design of your product, it can be easier for bad actors to cheat.
+The authority model gives more trust to individual clients.
+Evaluate your cheating tolerance when developing with distributed authority.

 For game designs that don't require a precise physics simulation or client prediction model (with potentially some form of rollback), a distributed authority approach can be a good option.
 It's less resource intensive than having a dedicated game server, and can make it simpler to implement many common netcode features when compared with equivalent implementations in a client-server topology.